Making Web Pages

 Explain that web sites are made through a set of text instructions in a language called HTML (HyperText Markup Language).
 To make HTML documents, you can use any type of text editor (have them give examples of these to make sure they understand), such as BBEdit or Word.
 Help them make a basic web page, explaining tags as you go.
 Show them how to change font sizes and colors, as well as alignment such as centering.
 Let them play around with this, and show them how to look at their pages on the web (click the file and drag into a browser).

-A full list of HTML commands can be found here.
+A list of HTML tag descriptions and usage can be found here W3Schools.

 Alternate Outlines